Howdy, welcome to my truthful review of Five Minute Profit Sites, which, BTW, I’m unaffiliated with.

 But it couldn’t be further from the truth, I’m afraid.

 Because although the steps seem easy to implement (which they are) – The actual “money-making” process seriously lets you down.

 The 4 Biggest Problems With Five Minute Profit Sites…

-Firstly, ClickBank doesn’t have the greatest reputation when it comes to the ‘make money online’ category because there are many shady products.
+Firstly, ClickBank doesn’t have the greatest reputation when it comes to the ‘make money online’ category.

-If you promote crap, then expect numerous refund requests from your customers.
+So if you promote crap like ‘FMPS’ (which you’re encouraged to do), then expect numerous refund requests from your customers.

 Not just that, but peddling “get-rich-quick” stuff will likely earn you a bad reputation in the land of internet marketing.